 Senior Health and Wellbeing | January 20, 2022

 Seniors and Post-Holiday Blues | As the end of the holidays approaches, many people feel relief knowing the hustle and bustle is nearly done.
 Yet the day after decorations are packed away and the leftovers are in the freezer, surprisingly that relief can be replaced with feelings of depression, especially for seniors.
-Older adults are more likely to have difficulty with both pre- and post-holiday blues if they are more isolated from family and friends.
+Older adults are more likely to have difficulty with both pre-and post-holiday blues if they are more isolated from family and friends.
 Seniors are also more likely to be suffering from ill health, which can exacerbate feelings of depression that may arise after the holidays.
-According to the American Geriatrics Society, seniors may also feel blue after the holidays if they are facing money issues, and spent beyond a budget.
+According to the American Geriatrics Society, seniors may also feel blue after the holidays if they are facing money issues, and spend beyond a budget.

 For seniors, the holidays bring up feelings of loss and loneliness for a spouse or close friends who have passed.
 If it’s the first holiday season one faces without his or her spouse or a life-long friend, that pain is still fresh.

 Sometimes feelings of depression are more than just the post-holiday blues.
 Listed are some symptoms that may warrant treatment by a doctor.
-Those who are experiencing these symptoms should consult a doctor or a clinical counselor right away.
+Those who are experiencing these symptoms should consult a doctor or a clinical counsellor right away.

 References